galasa-dev/galasa.dev/src/markdown-pages/docs/managers/docker-manager1.md

 [_iv.
 Code snippets_](#codesnippets)<br>
 [_v.
 CPS properties_](#cpsproperties)<br>

+You can view the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation for the Manager here</a>. <br><br>

 ## <a name="overview"></a>Overview
 The Docker Manager enables tests to run Docker Containers on a Docker Engine provided by the Galasa infrastructure, making it easy to write tests that consume container-based services.
 The test does not need to worry about where the Docker infrastructure is, its credentials, or its capacity as this is all handled by the Manager. <br><br> The Docker Manager can be used by other Managers as a base for their own services.
 For example, the JMeter Manager can run a JMeter service inside a Docker Container.
 Using the Docker Manager in this way means that the test or administration team  do not need to create dedicated JMeter resources. <br><br>  Containers that are provided by the Docker Manager can be used to either drive  workload for the application under test, or to receive workload from the application.
 The Docker Manager can also be used to monitor the test or to provide a security context like  OpenLDAP.
 Docker Containers provide a powerful tool in helping test applications in an integrated environment. <br><br> The Docker Manager supports Galasa Shared Environments.
 Shared Environments provide  the ability to create a test environment that can be shared across multiple test runs  so you don't have to provision a test environment for each test.

 ## Limitations
 The Docker Manager supports only AMD64 platforms.
 It is planned to expand the capability to S390x. <br><br> The Docker Manager currently supports only a single Docker Engine.
-It is planned to allow multiple Docker Engines to be configured.<br><br> You can view the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation for the Manager here</a>. <br><br>
+It is planned to allow multiple Docker Engines to be configured.

 ## <a name="annotations"></a>Annotations